byuccl/WaFoVe/README.md

 A few things need to be in place in order for it to work properly:
 * Two verilog netlists being compared must have the same IO ports.
 * The verilog files must be netlists, they cannot be a regular design.
 * A tech-library is required for IVerilog to properly implement their testbenches.
-(Note: A defualt library is pulled from Yosys during the Make process.)
+(Note: A default library is pulled from Yosys during the Make process.)
 * Clocks must be named "clk" at this point.
+Multi-clock designs are not fully-supported without modifying source code.
+(See `documentation/Testbench Generation.md` for how to accomplish this.)

+**Documentation**
+Full documentation can be found in the `documentation` folder.